nats_jetstream

 auth.user_nkey_seed

-An optional plain text user NKey Seed (given along with the corresponding user JWT).
+An optional plain text user NKey seed to use along with the user JWT.

 Type: string